-This page contains a large collection of meticulously selected rare newspapers about major events which occurred in Pakistan.
-It is Pakistan’s history through newspapers and magazines.
+This page contains a large collection of meticulously selected rare newspaper front page Headlines about major events which occurred in Pakistan.
+It is Pakistan’s history through the Headlines of newspapers and magazines.

 June 16, 1902: Cyclone Hits Karachi.
 Rare Edition of The New York Times, June 17, 1902.